oktadev/okta-blog/_source/_posts/2020-09-25-easy-auth-ruby-on-rails-6-login.md

 ## Add CRUD and Auth to Your Ruby on Rails App

-It’s time to add the page that allows us to do CRUD operations.
+It's time to add the page that allows us to do CRUD operations.
 In this case, we are going to add a form where a user can edit their profile information, specifically their favorite gemstone.
 In views/pages/account.html.erb, copy and paste this code:

 ```ruby
 <%= javascript_pack_tag 'account_js' %>